BorrisonHarry/borrisonharry.github.io/README.md

 ##  "Fever youthful, fever weeping."

-# I Like For You To Be Still

-I like for you to be still
+>I like for you to be still

-It is as though you are absent
+>It is as though you are absent

-And you hear me from far away
+>And you hear me from far away

-And my voice does not touch you
+>And my voice does not touch you

-It seems as though your eyes had flown away
+>It seems as though your eyes had flown away

-And it seems that a kiss had sealed your mouth
+>And it seems that a kiss had sealed your mouth

-As all things are filled with my soul
+>As all things are filled with my soul

-You emerge from the things
+>You emerge from the things

-Filled with my soul
+>Filled with my soul

-You are like my soul
+>You are like my soul

-A butterfly of dream
+>A butterfly of dream

-And you are like the word: Melancholy
+>And you are like the word: Melancholy

-I like for you to be still
+>I like for you to be still

-And you seem far away
+>And you seem far away

 It sounds as though you are lamenting
 A butterfly cooing like a dove
 And you hear me from far away